learn-co-curriculum/react-hooks-redux-data-flow/README.md

 ```

 As you learn more about Redux, things may become more complex.
 Just remember
 that this flow is always at the core of Redux.
-An action gets sent to a reducer
+An **action** gets sent to a
-which then updates the state of the application.
+**reducer** which then updates the state of the application.

-**NOTE:** As you may have noticed if you're following along, we still have a
-problem.
-While we can call the changeState reducer to increase the count from
-zero to one, if we call change state again it keeps returning a count of one.
-In
-other words, we are not persisting this change of state.
-We'll tackle how this
-works in an upcoming lesson.

 ## Reducers are pure functions

+An important thing to note about reducers is that they are pure functions.
+Let's
+remember the characteristics of pure functions:

+1. The return value of a pure function is determined solely by its input values.

+2. Pure functions have no side effects.
+By this we mean pure functions do not
+   have any effect outside of the function itself.
+They only return a value.

+> Note: The reason we like pure functions so much is because if a function has
+> no side effects and always returns the same value given the same input, it
+> becomes really predictable.
+In addition, the lack of side effects means that
+> the functions are also contained, and can be used safely without affecting the
+> rest of your application.

 ```js
 function reducer(state, action) {